 When I'm not doing science, I like to spend my time:

-• Singing: I've had a strong passion for classical choral music as long as I can remember, and have been singing in choirs since the age of 5.
-I have performed as a soloist with the Vancouver Symphony Orchestra, the Victoria Philharmonic Orchestra, the Vancouver Bach Choir, and others.
+- Music: I've had a strong passion for classical choral music as long as I can remember, and have been singing in choirs since the age of 5.
+I've performed as a soloist with the Vancouver Symphony Orchestra, the Victoria Philharmonic Orchestra, the Vancouver Bach Choir, and others.
 During my time in Halifax I sang as a choral scholar with the University of King's College Chapel Choir directed by Paul Halley.
 You can listen to recordings of some of our concerts here.
+I also have formal training in Piano and Music Theory (both RCM 8).